 2. Direct writing style

 If the content is direct and straight to the point, there are more chances of people reading it.
 Jargons, fluff, and unstructured content will shoo away readers.
 Purposeful content with a natural tone and effective writing style improves the time on the page.

 3. Open in new tab

 By setting all links to open in a new tab, you avoid the risk of losing readers from a page whenever they click on a link.
 This means after exploring the new page, the reader will go back to the initial page as it will still be open on another tab.
 This will increase the average time on the page.

 4. Exit intent

 When a user leaves a website, using pop-ups will give users the chance to change their minds and continue browsing the website.
 It could be information regarding offers, discounts, subscriptions, etc. You can target abandoning users and retain them by properly using exit intent.

 5. Unique data

 6. Added value

-Providing additional value with your blog posts such as templates, checklists, etc. can help to keep people engaged.
+Providing additional value with your blog posts such as presentation templates, checklists, etc. can help to keep people engaged.
 Tell the readers how they will find a bonus for them in the middle of the article or at the end.
 Chances are that they will read the article and interact with it.

 7. Curious language